genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/filter_by_quality_scores_example.png

 Second line represents nucleotide sequence (10 bases in this case).
-The forth line contains quality scores for each nucleotide in the read.
+The fourth line contains quality scores for each nucleotide in the read.

-- If "Minimum quality score" is equal to 30 and "Percentage of bases" is equal to 50, this read will not be discarded, because the median quality of the read is higher than 30.
+- If the "Minimum quality score" is equal to 30 and the "Percentage of bases" is equal to 50, this read will not be discarded, because the median quality of the read is higher than 30.
-- If "Minimum quality score" is equal to 20 and "Percentage of bases" is equal to 100, the read will be discarded, because not all bases have quality equal to or higher than 20.
+- If the "Minimum quality score" is equal to 20 and the "Percentage of bases" is equal to 100, the read will be discarded, because not all bases have quality equal to or higher than 20.